CoBrALab/RABIES/README.md

 ## Citation

-**Citing RABIES**: to cite the software, we currently ask to reference its [Github page](https://github.com/CoBrALab/RABIES).
+**Citing RABIES**: A [preprint introducing the software](https://doi.org/10.1101/2022.08.20.504597) is available on bioXriv, which should be cited accordingly when using RABIES.

 **Boilerplate**: a boilerplate summarizing the preprocessing and confound correction operations is automatically generated in the output folder.
-You can use the boilerplate as reference to described your methods, or reproduce it verbatim, in a paper.
+You can use the boilerplate to help describe your methods in a paper.

 ## License
 The [RABIES license](https://github.com/CoBrALab/RABIES/blob/master/LICENSE) allows for uses in academic and educational environments only.
 Commercial use requires a commercial license from CoBrALab <contact@cobralab.ca>, <http://cobralab.ca>